|

 This unhealthy adherence to authority is not what Paul is speaking

-is saying to encourage his readers to obey the Word of God, the gospel of
+He is saying what he is saying to encourage his readers to obey the

 verse 7 Paul says that some of the Corinthians are “looking on the

 surface of things”.
-They are

-not really seeing the facts.
-If
+They are not really seeing the facts.

-“Paul belongs to Christ as well”.
+that “Paul belongs to Christ as well”.

 Paul is speaking here of some very basic elements of salvation.
 It